akostrik/CPP_module_42/README.md

     void f() override {} // override f()
 };
 ```

-    - virtual function is declared as normal function, it is override by Child
+* 2-nd scenario: virtual function is declared as normal function, it is override by Child
 ```
 class Parent {
     virtual void g();